-Las Colinas Detention and Reentry Facility (LCDRF) and the Edgemoor Skilled Nursing Facility are located within the Specific Plan area.
+Las Colinas Detention and Reentry Facility (LCDRF) and the Edgemoor Skilled Nursing Facility, and the future County of San Diego Animal Care Shelter are located within the Specific Plan area.
 Both facilities serve regional purposes.
 Las Colinas Detention and Reentry Facility is operated by the County of San Diego Sheriff's Department.
 Edgemoor Skilled Nursing Facility is owned and operated by the County of San Diego and provides care for individuals having complex medical needs who require specialized interventions from highly trained staff.
+The County of San Diego Animal Care Shelter will be located at Riverview Parkway & Magnolia Avenue.
 The Specific Plan recognizes these properties have reached their development potential and does not envision major changes in the upcoming years.
-The Specific Plan does not support or encourage the adoption or expansion at such facilities within the Town Center.
+The Specific Plan does not support or encourage the expansion of such facilities within the Town Center.